A split panel image with Holyrood, Scotland on the left and a doctor and patient hugging on the right.

 We’re calling on all political parties to act

 Cancer is the leading cause of death in Scotland, affecting families everywhere.
-That’s why we need all political parties to commit to achieving the long-term policy change needed for people affected by cancer.
+That’s why, in the lead up to the national election on 7 May 2026, we called on all political parties in Scotland to commit to achieving the long-term policy change needed for people affected by cancer.

 Saving around 10,100 lives between now and 2040